We have answers.

 COVID positive and PUI’s will utilize e-visitation.
 Nursing and physician staff will communicate via phone at least daily to a designated family member, Power Of Attorney, next of kin, or caregiver.

 End of life visitation for COVID positive and PUI’s will be evaluated by Risk Management or Nursing Administration based on the supply of PPE and risk of exposure particularly around aerosolizing procedures.

 Visitors must comply with the following rules:

 • Cannot visit with any COVID related symptoms, or known exposure to COVID positive person.

 • All visitors will be screened prior to visitation at hospital entrance(s)

-• All visitors must wear masks when in common areas (halls, waiting rooms, bathrooms, cafeteria) or when caregivers are in the room with the patient.
+• All visitors must wear masks at all times.
 If non-compliant, you may be asked to leave.

 • Practice social distancing